GiselaG-hub/pandas-challenge/README.md

 % Passing Math (The percentage of students that passed math.)
 % Passing Reading (The percentage of students that passed reading.)
 % Overall Passing (The percentage of students that passed math and reading.)

+Top Performing Schools (By % Overall Passing)

+Create a table that highlights the top 5 performing schools based on % Overall Passing.
+Include:

+School Name
+School Type
+Total Students
+Total School Budget
+Per Student Budget
+Average Math Score
+Average Reading Score
+% Passing Math (The percentage of students that passed math.)
+% Passing Reading (The percentage of students that passed reading.)
+% Overall Passing (The percentage of students that passed math and reading.)